Long-time Natchez Chiropractor, loved by patients, died at 67 - Mississippi's Best Community Newspaper

 “This is not only shocking but it’s heartbreaking,” Adams County Coroner James Lee said soon after Maxwell died.

-Lee said Maxwell was not only his doctor but also his friend.
+Lee said Maxwell was not only his chiropractor but also his friend.

 “He will be truly missed.
 Rick was very understanding and had wonderful bedside manners.”